isomerpages/moe-canossacatholic/_departments/Aesthetics.md

 </tbody></table>

 <br>
-<b><font size=5 color="#7daadf">Art Curriculum @ CCPS</font></b>
+<b><font size="5" color="#7daadf">Art Curriculum @ CCPS</font></b>

 The art curriculum in our school provides a foundation for all our students to understand art as a way of learning about themselves and the world around them.
-Through our 6-year HeArt & Soul Art curriculum and programme, we hope to promote a holistic and inclusive culture of growth.
+Through our 6-year HeArt &amp; Soul Art curriculum and programme, we hope to promote a holistic and inclusive culture of growth.

 *   Our art modules are planned based on the Seeing, Expressing, Appreciating (SEA) approach.